HaxeFoundation/code-cookbook/README.md

 ## Structure

- * The actual code snippets are in [assets/content/cookbook](assets/content/cookbook), organized per folder.
+ * The actual articles are in [assets/content/cookbook](assets/content/cookbook), organized per folder.
  * The template files are in [assets/content/](assets/content).
  * The static files (css, js, images) files are in [assets/includes/](assets/includes).
  * The Haxe source files of the generator are in [src/](src).
  * The website-generated content will output in `output`.

-## Contributing snippets
+## Contributing articles

-Please add/edit the code snippets (markdown files) in the [assets folder](assets/content/cookbook) and do a pull request.
+Please add/edit the articles (markdown files) in the [assets folder](assets/content/cookbook) and do a pull request.

-##### Formatting snippets
+##### Formatting

 It would be nice if you keep the formatting of the code in the same style as used already:

- * braces on same line
+ * Braces on same line
- * two-space indentation
+ * Two-space indentation
- * no type-hints for local variables and function return unless it's instructive
+ * No type-hints for local variables and function return unless it's instructive
- * type-hints for fields
+ * Type-hints for fields
- * type-hints for function arguments unless it's very obvious
+ * Type-hints for function arguments unless it's very obvious
- * judicious use of extra line-breaks to avoid ugly automatic breaks (check the output)
+ * Judicious use of extra line-breaks to avoid ugly automatic breaks (check the output)

 ##### Other remarks

- * the first heading is used in the navigation.
+ * The first heading is used in the navigation.
 Keep this title short.
+ * The first paragraph is used as description.
+Describe what the content of the article is about.
- * tag the snippet using `[tags]: / "tag1,tag2"` (no spaces).
+ * Tag the article using `[tags]: / "tag1,tag2"` (no spaces).
 Try to use [an existing tag](http://code.haxe.org/).
- * mention the author / sources at the bottom of the page.
+ * Mention the author / sources at the bottom of the page.
+ * If you want to include a [try.haxe.org](http://try.haxe.org) code snippet use `[tryhaxe](http://try.haxe.org/embed/76f24)`.
- * if possible, link to related pages in the [Haxe Manual](http://haxe.org/manual) / [API documentation](http://api.haxe.org)
+ * If possible, link to related pages in the [Haxe Manual](https://haxe.org/manual) / [API documentation](http://api.haxe.org).
- * if you want to use images, upload them in the <assets/includes/img> folder.
+ * If you want to use images or other includes, create a folder called _assets_ in the same directory as the article and link to that.

 This would be a typical template to use.
 Use <code>```haxe</code> for syntax highlighting: